Open Access in 60 seconds

 Open Access Books

 Overall, offerings in the area of monographic OA publications in Romance studies tend to be isolated and heterogeneous.
 However, the presence of the format is increasing.
 Yet, none of the above-mentioned platforms fully cover the broad spectrum.
-Examples in the area of freely available monographs and collections include:
+Examples in the area of freely available monographs and collections, which are usually published open access and in print at the same time ("dual publishing"), include:

 The panorama of these publications is extremely heterogeneous.
 It largely comprises new titles.
 In addition, there are titles that are made freely available after a certain period of time or that appear in open access as a new edition or a translation, as in the case of Joachim Küpper’s classic work Discursive "Renovatio" in Lope de Vega and Calderón.
-With Knowledge Unlatched, there have also been some initial initiatives to “unlatch” commercial publications in partnership with several specialised publishers.
-This is often financed via crowdfunding.
-As the German Research Foundation (DFG) has declared open access the priority publication mode for the projects it funds, and other research funders have already made the provision of open access mandatory, a strengthening of the open access monograph in Romance studies is to be expected.
+With Knowledge Unlatched, there have also been some – albeit unsuccessful – initial initiatives to "unlatch" commercial publications in partnership with several specialised publishers.
+As the DFG has declared open access the priority publication mode for the projects it funds, and other research funders have already made the provision of open access mandatory, a strengthening of the open access monograph in Romance studies is to be expected.
+However, the additional costs for free access to a monograph that arise at most traditional publishers are an obstacle to this.
+Extensive funding programmes do not exist at present.
+In individual cases, the costs may be covered by the monograph funds that have been established at many scientific institutions, by the DFG, or by foundations.
+In the case of third-party-funded projects, the easiest way is to include applications for the reimbursement of open access costs in the project proposal.
+University presses can play a complementary role, as can the offerings of non-conventional publishers listed in the overview.

 Disciplinary Repositories

 The most important repositories in Romance studies to date include the transdisciplinary offerings zenodo.org and Archive ouverte HAL.
 The latter is the leading repository for the humanities and social sciences in France.
 Disciplinary repositories already exist for some sub-disciplines of Romance studies and for neighbouring disciplines, for example Archivum Medii Aevi Digitale for medieval research, AfricArXiv for African research, CompaRe for general and comparative literary studies, and the Linguistik-Repository for general and comparative linguistics.
 LA Referencia, a network of open access repositories in Latin America, is illustrative of the distinctive repository landscape in that region.
-Portugal’s scholarly repositories are aggregated by RCAAP
+Portugal's scholarly repositories are aggregated by RCAAP.
+The platforms of the local libraries are also important.

 A repository for Romance studies as a whole is currently being developed by the Specialised Information Service for Romance Studies (FID Romanistik).
 The content of the above-mentioned repositories is, in part, searchable via regional and supra-regional search engines; the Bielefeld Academic Search Engine (BASE) can also be expediently used for searches with a specifically open access focus.